NatalieKAndersson/DEVOLUTION/README.md

 data <- load_matrix(filename="Segment_NB.xlsx",sheetname ="Tumor1")
 head(data)
 ```
 What does the data set look like?
 Describe the columns.
 Make sure that you understand what each of the 11 columns represents in this data file.
-The log2 ratio and VAF are not essential for the analysis.
-If not supplied, these columns will be replaced by "NA".

 - Tumor ID: The ID for the biopsies from the same patient.
 - Sample ID: The biopsy names.
 - Chr, Start, End: The position of the genetic alteration.
 - Med.LogR: The median log2R obtained through chromosome analysis.
-Not needed for the DEVOLUTION algorithm, so you could skip it or set it to NA.
+Not required.
 - VAF: Variant Allele Frequency.
-Not used here.
+Not required.
 - Method: The method by which this genetic aberration has been identified.
 - Cytoband: The location of the genetic alteration or gene name.
 - Clone size: The mutated sample fraction i.e. the fraction of cancer cells in this particular biopsy that has this aberration.